hertssayf/ledgeboundgame-assignment-2/README.md

 - testing and refinement happen throughout the development

 This approach supports realistic planning and helps keep the project focused on the most important gameplay features first.
-I have created a seperate file for all the necesarry planning techniques: backlog reviews, development meetings and the burndown chart here: [BacklogReviews&Meetings.md](./BacklogReviews&Meetings.md)
+I have created a seperate file for all the necesarry planning techniques: backlog reviews, development meetings and the burndown chart here: [BacklogReviews&Meetings.md](./BacklogReviews&Meetings.md).

+---

+## Testing Strategy
+Testing is carried out throughout development rather than only at the end.
+This allows for issues to be identified early and helps ensure that implemented features match the original design specification.

+## Testing Objectives
+Testing is used to confirm that:
+- The game meets the user requirements
+- The game meets the system requirements
+- Implemented features match backlog definitions
+- The gameplay loop functions correctly
+- Later additions do not break earlier features
+- Every feature works as intended

+## Types of Testing
+The project uses:
+- Functional testing
+- Collision testing
+- Playtesting
+- UI testing
+- State transition testing

+## Testing Method
+Each feature is tested after implementation.
+If a problem is found, it is logged, fixed and retested.
+High-priority functions such as movement, jumping, collisions and level completion are tested more frequently since they affect the playability of the whole game.
+Detailed testing evidence such as the test plan and log is found in: [Testing.md](./Testing.md).

 ---